whchang10/CARPET/README.md

 <img src="/Report/pic/ESP8266.png" title="ESP8266" width="30%" height="30%">
 ESP32
 <img src="/Report/pic/ESP32.png" title="ESP32"width="30%" height="30%">
 These ESP chips are the heart of CarPet.
 They provide connectivity to other components.
-The manufacture model of ESP8266 we using is ESP-12E NodeMCU.
+The manufacture model of ESP8266 we adopting is ESP-12E NodeMCU.
 CarPet has two ESP8266.
 One is integrated with the motor robot car.
 It makes the car become remotely controllable.
 The other one is integrated with motion sensor to help send alarms to a server.
 For the camera component, it needs more bandwidth to upload live video streaming.
 Hence, we replaced ESP8266 with ESP32, a successor to ESP8266, and integrated it with a camera.

 # Demo
 [![Alt text](https://img.youtube.com/vi/NtMm6EnA934/0.jpg)](https://www.youtube.com/watch?v=NtMm6EnA934)